Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: Results

+We then validated our findings by analyzing the experiences of the contributors with regards to the quantity of their contributions.
+This involved comparing the number of PRs made by implicit mentors and mentees.
+As shown in Figure \ref{fig:PR}C, in 66.02\% (48,124) of 72,892 mentoring occurrences, mentors had contributed more PRs than mentees before providing the current mentoring comments, with mean difference in contribution amount of 179.85 ($sd=199$).
+In 33.98\% of mentoring instances, mentees and mentors had contributed the same or greater contributions, with mean differences in amount of PRs of 92.68 ($sd=154$).

+In contrast to conventional mentoring, implicit mentoring is applicable to OSS contributors from all experience levels, as also indicated by the survey results as shown in Figure \ref{fig:PR}D. Analysis from our survey indicated that 175 of 231 (75.76\%) respondents have been implicit mentors, and 67 (29.00\%) of them had have been mentors for as long as they had been in OSS.
+Therefore, unlike traditional mentoring, 29.00\% of respondents who begun to contribute to OSS also started to provide support to other contributors.
+This finding was in line with one of the comments from our survey respondents: \textit{``Being a mentor in OSS is all about sharing your experience, regardless the background.
+It is also tremendously self-rewarding as you gain popularity which helps career path evolution''} [ASF-97 \footnote{ASF(N) refers to large scale survey respondent number.}].

+Out of the 155 (67.10\%) survey respondents who served as both mentor and mentee, over 50\% reported having spent an nearly same amount of time in both roles or having been a mentor for a longer period, as shown in the Figure \ref{fig:PR}D, which indicates that implicit mentoring is not confined to a specific level of experience; while contributors provided mentoring to others, they also received mentoring.
+As one respondent mentioned: \textit{``There are many forms of knowledge that came through one's experiences, some knowledge blossomed and became mainstay while others died out; its important to realise that sharing and receiving knowledge helps build culture and community''} [ASF-60].

+As a result of investigating the characteristics of implicit mentoring concerning experiences across the four analysis as shown in Figure \ref{fig:PR} A, B, C, and D, the story remains consistent: implicit mentoring is for all contributors and is not limited to a specific level of experiences.
+This shows that “\textit{seniority is not necessary for implicit mentoring}” [P3].

-Past work has found that women, especially in OSS, are more tuned to community building roles and end up being mentors more often~\cite{balali2018newcomers}.
+\begin{mdframed}[roundcorner=10pt] \textbf{Observation 2:} Implicit mentoring is long-term mentoring for all contributors and is not confined to a specific level of experiences. \end{mdframed} Past work has found that women, especially in OSS, are more tuned to community building roles and end up being mentors more often~\cite{balali2018newcomers}.
 This often translates to women being seen as community managers and losing their ``engineer'' voice in decision making~\cite{bosu2019diversity}.
 Further, given the gender imbalance in OSS (past work having found women contributors to range around 10\%~\cite{bosu2019diversity}) and past research having shown that same-gender mentor-mentee dyadic relationships are more common~\cite{kogovvsek2019effects}, it can mean that fewer women have mentors.
 Both of these phenomena disadvantage women in OSS.
 Therefore, we wanted to investigate if implicit mentoring is also disproportionately done by women, leading to the research question: